×

 What is Aged Sake?

 Right here at Koshunoya on Awaji Island, you can experience the premium brand of aged sake, Inishie no Bishu, collected from breweries in 19 prefectures in Japan.
-The first floor is a shop and the second floor is a bar with food menu.
+The first floor is a shop and the second floor is a bar with a food menu.

 Degustation of Aged Sake